Sherri010/OperationRoom/README.md

 ####Step6: Associations
 ![](diagram.png)

-Your team is structure allows more than one developer on one project but there should atleast be one assigned to any project saved in your database.
+Your team is structure allows for:

+ - Each project to have multiple developers
+ - Each developer to be assigned to more than one project

-How do you see the association between Developer and Project model? create the necessary migrations to add the associations to your models.
+How do you see the association between Developer and Project model? create the necessary changes ( or migrations ) to add the associations to your models.

-Update the `route.rb` to reflect the changes and then run `rake routes` to see all the end points.

 ####Bounes: